gamesbook/protograf/docs/source/guide.rst

 8.  :doc:`Card Decks <card_decks>` - how to create a deck, or set, of
     cards/tiles; more detail also in the :doc:`Deck command <deck_command>`
 9.  :doc:`Customised Shapes <customised_shapes>` - how to refine the
-    appearance of certain shapes; circles, hexagons and rectangles
+    appearance of certain shapes; circles, hexagons, lines and rectangles
 10. :doc:`Customised Text <customised_text>` - how to refine the
     appearance of text
 11. :doc:`Repetitive Elements <layouts>` - how to work with repeats, sequences,